Readit News logoReadit News

 3. End-user extra fields.
 Stuff you don't care about, but someone somewhere does.

-devin · 10 months ago
+devin · a year ago

 Even if you care about it, you will still often wind up with a junk drawer of JSONB.
 I don't really see it as a problem unless people are writing bad queries against it instead of lifting values out of the JSONB into their own columns, etc.

-mnahkies · 10 months ago
+mnahkies · a year ago

 Yeah exactly, and I'll take a JSON(B) column over TEXT with maybe valid serialised JSON, maybe RON, maybe something completely random any day

-randomdata · 10 months ago
+randomdata · a year ago

 Most developers using these kinds of tools these days are actually building their own database management systems, just outsourcing the persistence to another DMBS, so there isn't a strong imperative to think about good design so long as it successfully satisfies the persistence need.